History of the Kansas City Royals: 1995–2002: Decline in the post-Kauffman era

 Some commentators have argued that the Royals should have made the move.
 According to their logic, if the Royals had changed leagues, the team would have played the Cardinals more often and would have been in the same division with the Chicago Cubs; these teams might have drawn bigger crowds to Kauffman Stadium.
 Further, with no designated hitter in the National League, there would have been one less big salary to pay, which would have been easier for the Royals' front office to manage.
 Opinion at the time was fairly split.
 The Royals polled their fans, and reported that a slight majority of the 1,500 who returned surveys approved a move to the NL.
 Many fans, including former Royal Greg Pryor, thought that switching leagues was the only way to keep the Royals in Kansas City.
 On the other hand, there was also a strong sentiment among some fans that Kansas City was, is, and always would be an American League market.
-Back then, the glory years weren't that far removed, and the emotional tie to the rivalry with the Yankees, for instance, was still burning.
+Back then, the glory years were not that far removed, and the emotional tie to the rivalry with the Yankees, for instance, was still burning.
 There was nothing in Kauffman's will or known feelings about how he would have received a move to the National League.

 As the decade drew to a close, attendance at Royals games slid while the average MLB salary continued to rise, and the Royals found it difficult to retain their remaining stars.
 The team decided to trade players such as Kevin Appier, Johnny Damon and Jermaine Dye for prospects rather than pay higher salaries or lose them to free agency.
 By 1999, the Royals' payroll had fallen again to $16.5 million.
 Making matters worse, most of the younger players that the Royals received in exchange for these All-Stars proved of little value, setting the stage for an extended downward spiral.

-In 1999, the Royals set a franchise low with a .398 winning percentage (64-97 record), and lost 97 games again in 2001.
+In 1999, the Royals set a franchise low with a .398 winning percentage (64–97 record), and lost 97 games again in 2001.
 The records could have been even worse without the rapid development of center fielder Carlos Beltrán (Rookie of the Year in 1999) and first baseman Mike Sweeney.

 In 2002, the Royals set a new team record for futility, losing 100 games for the first time in franchise history.
 The team also introduced new black and dark blue jerseys for alternate games, and also sleeveless home jerseys.
 The jerseys were met with mixed reactions in Kansas City, and eventually, by the 2006 season, the Royals again changed their uniforms back to their "old" style.